User Tools

 High Rise Hose Pack and Bag

-We will be using 50’ lengths of lightweight, kink resistant 2 ½” hose.
+We will be using 50’ lengths of 2 ½” hose.

 They will be stored in a flat load configuration with three straps to hold it in place.